Commodus: The Outrageous Emperor Who Fought as a Gladiator

-Roman Emperor Lucius Aurelius Commodus was a corrupt ruler who was not well received by the Roman people during his reign.
-He believed himself to be a reincarnation of Hercules, and enjoyed fighting in an arena as a gladiator.
-His outrageous tactics, such as slaying the crippled and slaughtering wild beasts in the arena, brought much negative attention, and were believed to have played a role in his eventual assassination.
-His tumultuous reign as Emperor was the starting point for a period of Roman history that is viewed as having been filled with chaos and decline.
+Roman Emperor Lucius Aurelius Commodus was a corrupt ruler who was not well-received by the Roman people during his reign.
+He also believed himself to be a reincarnation of Hercules and enjoyed fighting in an arena as a gladiator.
+His outrageous tactics, such as slaying people with disabilities and slaughtering wild beasts in the arena, brought much negative attention, and were believed to have played a role in his eventual assassination.
+His tumultuous reign as emperor was the starting point for a period of Roman history that is viewed as having been filled with chaos and decline.

-Commodus was born on August 31, 161 AD in Lanuvium, 14 miles southeast of Rome.
-His father was Roman Emperor Marcus Aurelius, and his mother was Faustina the Younger.
-Faustina was the daughter of Roman Emperor Antoninus Pius, and was Aurelius’ first cousin.
-Commodus was the tenth of fourteen children born to Aurelius, and was ultimately the only surviving son.
+Commodus was born on August 31, 161 AD in Lanuvium, 14 miles (22.5 km) southeast of Rome.
+His father was Roman Emperor Marcus Aurelius , and his mother was Faustina the Younger.
+Faustina was the daughter of Roman Emperor Antoninus Pius and was Aurelius’ first cousin.
+Commodus was the tenth of fourteen children born to Aurelius and was ultimately the only surviving son.
 His twin brother, Titus Aurelius Fulvus Antonius, died at age four.

 Aurelius’ physician, Galen, was tasked with looking after Commodus to ensure that he stayed healthy and well.
-Every illness was treated to ensure he remained strong and hale.
-From all angles, Commodus was groomed to succeed the throne.
-In addition to Galen’s medical attention and treatment, Commodus was also highly educated intellectually, with little focus on military training.
+Every illness was treated to ensure he remained strong and healthy.
+From all angles, Commodus was groomed to succeed on the throne.
+In addition to Galen’s medical attention and treatment, Commodus was also highly educated, with little focus on military training.
 According to Aurelius, Commodus received his educational training with "an abundance of good masters."

 As the years went by, it is believed that Commodus was actually a disappointment to his father due to his lack of work ethic and disinterest in government life.
 To some, this was a sign that Commodus was not actually the biological child of Aurelius, and that his mother had conceived him while engaging in an affair.
 This rumor was further fueled by Commodus’ love for engaging in gladiator battles as an adult, which led to speculation that his father was indeed a gladiator with whom Faustina had an affair.